 serial-programmer-pc directory and execute:

 Note that it should not require root privileges if the user has been added to the dialout group.
 If it fails to run and gives an error message, check that the serial link is working.

-Also note that all the QT4 libraries will still be needed to compiled in even if the program is never used in non-GUI mode.
+Also note that all the QT4 libraries will still be needed during compilation even if the program is never used in GUI mode.
 For a programmer with no GUI at all, try avrdude or uisp.

-An AT90S2313 (possibly obsolete by now but replaceable by the ATTiny2313 and ATTiny4313) was used to build a small serial programmer (described here).
+An AT90S2313 (obsolete by now but pin replaceable by the ATTiny2313 and ATTiny4313) was used to build a small serial programmer (described here).
 This was designed to communicate serially with a PC programming application using the AVRPROG protocol as used in the bootloader, and to program the target AVR device using the SPI interface.

 A feature of the circuit is that when programming of a target device has completed, an output port pin can be configured to switch the serial communications from the "PC to programmer" over to "PC to target".
 This allows the programmer to remain connected after programming while the target device program runs normally.
 To restore to programming mode the programmer must be physically reset.
 This approach reduces a lot of fiddling with plugs during application development.
 There are two SPI connectors in the circuit, a 10 pin header compatible with the ET-AVR series of boards sold through Futurlec, and a 6-pin polarised header.
 The program supports target programming of FLASH, EEPROM, lock and fuse bits.
 The programmer source code is provided for the ATTiny2313, and ATTiny4313.
 Note that avr-gcc 4.3.5 or later is needed for support of the ATTiny4313.
 The ATTiny2313 version includes the .hex file compiled with a very old version of avr-gcc (cdk4avr of February 2006) as more recent version of avr-gcc produce code just slightly too big for the 1K Flash space.
 It is also limited in the devices it can program.
 It could be modified to compile for the AT90S2313 by changing the MCU in the Makefile and at the top of the source file.
 Also provided is a gEDA schematic of the circuit shown below.